Coventry UK City Of Culture: The Best 8 Events For Students This Summer!

 Developed by Marshmallow Laser Feast in collab with artists James Bulley and Natan Sinigagli as well as influential scientists, writers and musicians – it’s bound to be an amazing experience.

-For more information on the exhibition and booking tickets, click here.
+More information on the exhibition and booking tickets for Observations on Being.

 2. The Choir Of Man